tmshts/web-finance/README.md

 All the pages are stylized in the layout.html.

-I use the Flask, Jinja and some help functions provided by CS50 course.
+I use the Python, HTML, CSS, Flask, Jinja and some help functions provided by CS50 course.